Student Management

 Minor Offences | Major Offences |

-• Late coming (late for school with no valid reason) • Failure to complete assignment • Littering • Improper attire/grooming (disobeying school rules on attire, hairdo, jewellery, etc) • Use of vulgar language (verbalising coarse or abusive language) |
+• Late coming (late for school with no valid reason) • Failure to complete assignment • Littering • Improper attire/grooming (disobeying school rules on attire, hairdo, jewellery, etc) |

-Skipping lessons/Leaving school grounds without permission during school hours • Truancy (being absent from school without a valid reason during school days (Mon-Fri)) • Forgery (forging signatures, medical certificates, consent forms, etc) • Cheating in assessments/tests/ examinations • Disruptive behaviour • Open defiance and/or rudeness (refusing to conform to school rules, norms and practices; disobeying teacher’s instructions; displaying rudeness and disrespect in speech and body language) • Hurtful behaviour/ *bullying • Theft (stealing school property or property belonging to others) • Vandalism (vandalising school or personal property, writing graffiti) • Assault (attacking others violently, whether causing hurt or not) • Fighting • Possession of weapon(s) and sharp objects |
+• Skipping lessons/Leaving school grounds without permission during school hours • Truancy (being absent from school without a valid reason during school days (Mon-Fri) • Forgery (forging signatures, medical certificates, consent forms, etc) • Cheating in assessments/tests/ examinations • Disruptive behaviour • Open defiance and/or rudeness (refusing to conform to school rules, norms and practices; disobeying teacher’s instructions; displaying rudeness and disrespect in speech and body language; using/verbalising vulgar, coarse or abusive language • Hurtful behaviour/ *bullying • Theft (stealing school property or property belonging to others) • Vandalism (vandalising school or personal property, writing graffiti) • Assault (attacking others violently, whether causing hurt or not) • Fighting • Possession of weapon(s) and sharp objects |

 Disciplinary Consequences (categorised by severity and frequency)